 LOTA endpoint required

-Pre-staging only works through the LOTA endpoint (http://cwlota.com).
-HeadObject calls sent to the primary endpoint (https://cwobject.com) return metadata but do not trigger a cache fill.
+Pre-staging works only through the LOTA endpoint (http://cwlota.com).
+HeadObject calls sent to the primary endpoint (https://cwobject.com) return metadata but don’t trigger a cache fill.

 Billing and storage tier behavior

-A HeadObject withbytes=0-0 request counts as an object access triggering the transition of an object from Cold or Warm to the Hot Storage Pricing tier.
-If bytes=0-0 is not included in the HeadObject request, no tier transition will occur.
+AHeadObject request with bytes=0-0 counts as an object access, triggering the transition of an object from the Cold or Warm tier to the Hot Storage Pricing tier.
+If bytes=0-0 isn’t included in the HeadObject request, no tier transition occurs.

 Finite cache capacity